-Did you know that only 4 out of 10 adults have some type of estate plan in place?
+Did you know that only 4 out of 10 adults have some estate plan in place?
 Estate planning is often seen as a task for the elderly or sick.
-While it is important to have these types of documents in place for the elderly and sick it is as equally important to have them in place for every adult.
+While it is essential to have these documents in place for the elderly and ill, it is equally important to have them in place for every adult.

 Common Estate Plan Documents

 Power of Attorney

 Our team will consult with you in a free consultation to determine what documents would be the best fit for you and your loved ones.
 Contact us to take the next steps in your Estate Plan.

 Copyright © 2020 The Next Steps Law Firm, PLC - All Rights Reserved.